What To Do When a Charity Calls

 Ask Where Your Donation Goes

-- Beware of "sound alike" organizations that have names similar to responsible, reputable charities.
+- Beware of "sound-alike" organizations with names similar to responsible, reputable charities.
 Don't be swayed merely by a benevolent-sounding name.
+You should give to organizations you know and trust.